varnika-98/Chatbot-For-Food-Industry/README.md

 # Chatbot-For-Food-Industry

-Certainly!
-Here’s a concise description for your food industry chatbot project:
-Project Description: Restaurant Chatbot and Automated Food Delivery System The Restaurant Chatbot and Automated Food Delivery System is an innovative solution designed to enhance the dining experience for both customers and restaurant staff.
+The Restaurant Chatbot and Automated Food Delivery System is an innovative solution designed to enhance the dining experience for both customers and restaurant staff.
 Here are the key features:
 ## Chatbot for Customer Queries:
 The chatbot, integrated into the restaurant’s website, provides quick and accurate responses to common customer inquiries.